jotpowers/College-Grads/healthcare.md

 The same way you do anything else nowadays.
 Research on the internet and ask co-workers if they have someone they particularly like.

 ##### Anecdote
 I started out with a PPO when it was just my wife and myself.
 The flexibility was awesome.
-However, when the Powers family started to grow we looked at the expense of having our first child and an HMO saved us ~$3k in a single year, so we switched and haven't gone back.
+However, when the Powers family started to grow we looked at the expense of having our first child and an HMO saved us ~$3k in a single year, so we switched but over time our employer options have forces more towards PPO/CDHP.

 ## Dental
 Almost everyone has teeth.
 Almost all dental plans will not cover you fully for any major problems and your options are limited.
 Choose one, *BUT* make sure you start getting dental cleanings every six months.
 Dental health is a keystone health issue.
 It is predictive and causal for increased problems things like heart disease, stroke and chewing solid food.